-Theo and Mary were born with disfigured faces and deformities, which made them the subject of daily mockery in their small town, a quiet farming community.
-Theo, the husband, was hunchbacked and limped when he walked.
-He had big eyes, crooked teeth, and a large nose that looked like a giant tomato.
-Mary, his wife, had big teeth and a hump on her back.
-Her cheeks were round, and she had a mass of scars, including one that ran from her forehead down to her left chin.
+Theo and Mary were born with disfigured faces and deformities, which made them the subject of everyday ridicule in their small town, a quiet farming community.
+Theo, the husband, walked with a hunchback and limped.
+He had enormous eyes, crooked teeth, and a nose that resembled a giant tomato.
+Mary, his wife, had a hump on her back and a set of big teeth.
+Her cheeks were round, and she was covered in scars, one of which went from her forehead down to her left chin.

-One night, while Mary was standing in front of the hot stove preparing their meal, she closed her eyes for a moment and wished for baked bread and hot food on the table.
-Images of roasted chicken kept intruding her mind as her thoughts about food became intense, and she could almost taste the warm, buttered bread.
-She opened her eyes, feeling that maybe, just maybe, if she could close them long enough, her wish would come true when she opened them.
-Realizing she was acting ridiculous, she snapped back to reality.
+One night, as Mary stood in front of the hot stove, cooking their meal, she closed her eyes for a moment and hoped for baked bread and hot meals on the table.
+As her food-related thoughts became more vivid, images of roasted chicken kept intruding into her mind.
+She could practically smell the buttered, warm bread.
+Mary opened her eyes, hoping that maybe, just maybe, her wish would come true if she could close them long enough.
+She snapped back to reality when she realized she was acting foolishly.

-“I wish one day we could have a decent meal like those chicken thighs, wings, and legs we see in the window display at the restaurant next to the recycling center instead of this steamed cabbage we eat every day,” she said loud enough for her husband to hear while rubbing her tummy.
-“Even those juicy hamburgers and French fries would do.
-And a nice cold drink, too.
-Just thinking about it makes my mouth water.”
+While rubbing her tummy, she murmured loudly enough for her husband to hear, “I wish we could have a nice supper, like those chicken thighs, wings, and legs we see in the window display at the restaurant next to the recycling center, instead of this steamed cabbage we eat every day,” Mary said.
+“Those delicious hamburgers and French fries would suffice as well.
+Also, a refreshing drink.
+It makes my mouth water just thinking about it.”

-Mary smiled.
-Her eyes were gleaming with hope.
-“I was kidding, Theo.
-I am not complaining.
-I am happy.
-Even though we have little, we still eat.
-Some people are wealthy and could eat anything they want, but they’re not happy.
-They’re alone.
-Some people are homeless, but at least we have a roof over our heads.
+“I was joking, Theo,” Mary said.
+“I’m not complaining.
+I am content.
+We eat despite our limited resources.
+Some people are wealthy and have unlimited access to food, but they are unhappy.
+Although other folks are homeless, we have a roof over our heads.
 I don’t care what people say about us.
-For me, we are the luckiest people in the universe because we have each other.”
+We are, in my opinion, the luckiest people on the planet because we have each other.”

-They sat down to eat, and even though there was not much food on the table, they ate their dinner.
-The steamed cabbage never tasted so good.
-They lived a simple life, yet they were happy living together.
+They sat down to eat, and despite the lack of food on the table, they finished their meal happy and satisfied.
+Never had steamed cabbage tasted so wonderful.
+They lived a simple life, but they were happy living together.